material-components/material-components-ios/components/FlexibleHeader/docs/migration-guide-minMaxHeightIncludesSafeArea.md

 ### Migration guide: minMaxHeightIncludesSafeArea

+Deprecation schedule:

+- October 16, 2018: minMaxHeightIncludesSafeArea will be disabled by default.
+- October 23, 2018: minMaxHeightIncludesSafeArea will be marked deprecated.
+- November 23, 2018: minMaxHeightIncludesSafeArea will be deleted.

 `minMaxHeightIncludesSafeArea` is a behavioral flag on `MDCFlexibleHeaderView that must be disabled to ensure iPhone X compatibility.